-There are several files that you need, zipped up this week in the file PRAC24.ZIP (Java version) or PRAC24C.ZIP (C# version)
+There are several files that you need, zipped up this week in the file PRAC6.ZIP.

-- Immediately after logging on, get to the command line level by using the Start -> All Programs -> Accessories -> Command prompt option from the tool bar. - Copy the prac kit into a newly created directory/folder in your file space
+- Immediately after logging on, get to the command line level by using the Command prompt. - Copy the prac kit into a newly created directory/folder in your file space

 '''

 j:

-md prac24
+md prac6

-cd prac24
+cd prac6

-copy i:\csc301\trans\prac24.zip
+copy i:\csc301\trans\prac6.zip

-unzip prac24.zip
+unzip prac6.zip

 '''